Progressive agriculture groups rally for land access, climate-smart policies in farm bill - NewsBreak

 Progressive agriculture groups rally for land access, climate-smart policies in farm bill

-Demonstrators at the "Rally for Resilience," headed by the National Sustainable Agriculture Coalition, in Washington, D.C., on March 8, 2023.
-(Adam Goldstein/States Newsroom)
+Demonstrators at the "Rally for Resilience," headed by the National Sustainable Agriculture Coalition, in Washington, D.C., on March 7, 2023.
+Photo by Adam Goldstein/States Newsroom.

 WASHINGTON — Farmers and leaders from more than 20 progressive agricultural groups gathered this week to march on the U.S. Capitol, and promote climate solutions and underserved producers as priority issues for lawmakers in the upcoming farm bill.